ThyW/der/README.md

 extensions = t, tmp, template, tpl
 # This is a boolean field, so only 'true' and 'false' will be accepted as valid values.
 # If neither true nor false is found, the defaultt is assumed to be false!
-# This option specifies, if the files in the directory should be attempted to be parsed,
+# This option specifies, whether the files in the directory should be attempted to be parsed,
 # if 'false', all files will just be placed to the output directory without any change.
 parse_files = true
 # Visit only the first directory, ignoring all subdirectories.